PolarQuant: Leveraging Polar Transformation for Efficient Key Cache Quantization and Decoding Acceleration: Method

 \subsection{Motivation}

-As discussed earlier, outliers in key vectors pose a dilemma for researchers due to the overhead introduced by both pre-RoPE and post-RoPE channel-wise quantization.
+As discussed earlier, outliers in key vectors pose a dilemma for key cache quantization.
 Our solution to this challenge arises from a key observation:

-\textit{When mapping a paired dimension with outliers to polar coordinates, the outlier elements naturally form well-structured circular patterns, which simplify quantization.}
+\textrm{\textbf{Observation:}}~\textit{When mapping the paired dimensions with outliers to polar coordinates, the resulting 2D vectors show consistent magnitudes.
+The outliers present in one channel are compensated by the activations of the other, which significantly simplifies quantization. }

 Recall that in key vectors, elements in certain dimensions are jointly rotated by the same rotary sub-matrix \(\boldsymbol{r}_{n,\phi_i}\).
-Our analysis shows that the most prominent outliers (highlighted in colors in Figure~\ref{fig:teaser}(a)) tend to occur in one of these dimension pairs.\footnote{For efficiency, the rotary matrix is typically applied in an element-wise multiplication manner~\cite{rope}.
+Our analysis shows that the most prominent outliers tend to occur in only one of these dimension pairs.\footnote{For efficiency, the rotary matrix is typically applied in an element-wise multiplication manner~\cite{rope}.
 To simplify implementation, dimensions \(i\) and \(i + d/2\) are often rotated together, rather than $i$ and $i+1$.
 This results in non-adjacent outliers in Figure~\ref{fig:teaser}(a), but it does not affect our analysis, which is based on the matrix multiplication formulation (Eq.~\ref{eq:rope_matrix}).}

-Because items in such paired dimensions are treated as two-dimensional vectors and rotated jointly, we are motivated to analyze these outliers in a two-dimensional plane.
-Figure~\ref{fig:teaser}(b) maps the paired dimensions from Figure~\ref{fig:teaser}(a) onto a 2D Cartesian coordinate system, where the x-axis represents the first dimension and the y-axis represents the second.
+Figure~\ref{fig:teaser}~(b) maps the paired dimensions from Figure~\ref{fig:teaser}~(a) onto a 2D Cartesian coordinate system, where the x-axis represents the first dimension and the y-axis represents the second.

 Despite large variations in individual x and y values (which would indicate outliers in isolation), the mapped vectors form a well-structured pattern.
 In other words, when transformed into polar coordinates, the outliers are characterized by a smoothly distributed radial coordinate \(r\) and a polar angle \(\theta\).
 This structure significantly alleviates the quantization challenges faced by key caches.

+Figure~\ref{fig:motivation} provides a supplementary illustration of how this polar transformation improves quantization.
+The top figure illustrates a pair of dimensions exhibiting outliers, each with a large individual value range.
+Quantizing this large range inevitably results in a loss of precision.
+In the bottom figure, by combining these dimensions into a 2D vector, the norm (i.e., the polar radius) shows a significantly narrowed value range, facilitating quantization.